VashonBePrepared Weekly Newsletter

 ...

 VashonBePrepared is a coalition of some 10 disaster preparedness organizations on Vashon-Maury Island in Washington's Puget Sound region.
-Incorporated in 2007 we now work closely under Vashon Fire, King County of Emergency Management and support our partners' nearly 400 active volunteers.
+We work closely with local and county organizations.

 I Want to Help Out